-This article is written by Anam Khan from Hidayatullah National Law University.
-The article discusses the methods that are used at international level to settle disputes.
+This article is written by Anam Khan from Hidayatullah National Law University and Subhajit Samanta, a final year student of Bikash Bharati Law College, University of Calcutta.
+The article discusses the methods that are used at the international level to settle disputes.

 This article is concerned with the various ways through which disputes are resolved in the international framework.
 There are binding as well as non-binding procedures available within the international order for the peaceful resolution of disputes and conflicts.
 Basically the techniques of conflict management fall into two categories- diplomatic procedures and adjudication.
-This article also talks about the landmark case of Kulbhushan Jadav, the peaceful settlement of the Farakka Barrage gunfire issue, the role of International court of Justice and the Naulilaa case.
+Peaceful settlement of international disputes is an essential principle of international law that was developed in the United Nations Charter under Article 2, paragraph 3 on the Principles of International Law relating to cooperation and friendly relations among Nations.
+It has always been the objective of International Law to formulate the methods and means by which the conflicts among the States may be settled by peaceful means and based on Justice.
+In this regard, the rules of international law are partly in the form of law-making treaties and customs.
+In an international dispute, the dispute must be between nations in case of wrong has occurred by one state, however, it does not become an international dispute till it is taken up by the government of the nation of the injured national.
+Thereafter, the dispute must lead to some action by the aggrieved nation.
+This paper tries to evaluate the perspective of international law and how it would deal with any conflict among the states in a peaceful manner.
+This article also talks about the landmark case of Kulbhushan Jadav, the peaceful settlement of the Farakka Barrage gunfire issue, the role of International Court of Justice and the Naulilaa case.
 These cases along with other examples have been added for a better understanding of the topic.

 Legal and Political Disputes